Eurydice II of Macedon: Imprisonment and execution

-She was at first confined, together with her husband, in a narrow dungeon, and scantily supplied with food; but soon Olympias, becoming alarmed at the compassion excited among the Macedonians, determined to get rid of her rival, and sent the young queen in her prison a sword, a rope, and a cup of hemlock, with orders to choose her mode of death.
-The spirit of Eurydice remained unbroken to the last; she still breathed defiance to Olympias, and prayed that she might soon be requited with the like gifts; then, having paid as well as she could the last duties to her husband, she put an end to her own life by hanging, without giving way to a tear or word of lamentation.
-Her body was afterwards removed by Cassander, and interred, together with that of her husband, with royal pomp at Aegae.
+She was at first confined, together with her husband, in a narrow dungeon, and scantily supplied with food; but soon Olympias, becoming alarmed at the compassion excited among the Macedonians, determined to get rid of her rival.
+Diodorus provides a dramatic– though perhaps historically inaccurate– narrative surrounding Eurydice's death.
+In it, Olympias sent the young queen in her prison a sword, a rope, and a cup of hemlock, with orders to choose her mode of death.
+The spirit of Eurydice remained unbroken to the last; she still breathed defiance to Olympias, and prayed that she might soon be requited with the like gifts.
+Having given proper burial rite to her husband to the best of her ability, she put an end to her own life by hanging herself with her own girdle, without giving way to a tear or word of lamentation.
+Some scholars use her murder to explain why the Macedonians betrayed Olympias.

+Her body was later removed by Cassander.
+In 316 BC, he organized a splendid funeral, complete with funeral games, for Eurydice, Philip, and Cynane, who had been killed six years earlier.
+Eurydice was interred, together with that of her husband, with Aegae.